intel/QAT_Engine/README.md

   it is recommended that you rather build against an OpenSSL\* pulled from the OpenSSL\* 1.1.1 stable branch that includes commit [61cc715][10] in which the problem was fixed, or a later commit from this branch.
 [10]:https://github.com/openssl/openssl/pull/10080
 * Support for Multibuffer offload is extended to RSA 2k only.
 Other key sizes will use the standard OpenSSL implementation when this feature is enabled.
+* X25519/X448 support is available only from version 4.9 of the Intel&reg; QAT
+  driver for Linux.
+Use `--disable-qat_ecx` in the Intel&reg; QAT OpenSSL\* Engine configure when building against earlier versions of the Linux driver.
+* Support for qaeMemFreeNonZeroNUMA() USDM API is available only from version 4.10 of the Intel&reg; QAT driver for Linux.
+Use `--with-cc-opt="-DQAT_DISABLE_NONZERO_MEMFREE"` in the Intel&reg; QAT OpenSSL\* Engine configuration when building against earlier versions of the Linux driver.

 ## Installation Instructions